slatedocs/slate/source/includes/_endpoint-dataset.md

 ```

-The matches endpoint returns a Shoji order with two groups.
+The matches endpoint returns a Shoji order with a single group, matches.
+The matches are listed by order of the

-that defines all of the variables that match between the first dataset provided, and the
+number of variables matched.
+Each variable inside the matches will contain a variable (URI) parameter and the confidence
-rest of them.
-If the dataset doesn't have any variables that match, it is not included in the "datasets" group in the order.
-For now,
-this endpoint returns the metadata for the datasets and the first dataset's variables if it matches in the other datasets.
-Only variable aliases are compared to determine a match at this time.
-More sophisticated variable matching is planned for future releases.
+that the variable matches the others in the list.

 ##### Summary